rajkunamaneni/Code-Coverage-Trends/README.md

 ### Introduction
 GitHub, as a hub of software collaboration and innovation, hosts countless repositories covering a wide array of projects.
 Understanding how the popularity of projects on GitHub correlates with their code quality is essential for advancing software development practices.
 In this study, we investigate this relationship by analyzing code coverage metrics within popular repositories over time.
 By uncovering patterns in code coverage progression, we aim to provide insights that can enhance testing practices, foster collaboration, and ultimately improve the quality of software delivered to users.

+This project examines the link between the popularity of GitHub projects and their code quality, focusing on code coverage.
+It is a measure of how much of a project's code is tested, which can indicate its quality.
+We're interested in whether popular projects on GitHub also have high code coverage, and if improving code coverage can make a project more popular.

+We're exploring these key questions:

+* RQ 1: Do popular projects have better code coverage?
+Does a project's code coverage increase or decrease as it becomes more popular?
+* RQ 2: Is there a strong connection between high code coverage and project popularity on GitHub?
+* RQ 3: How does adding new features with varying levels of code coverage affect a project's popularity?

+Our research builds on previous studies that have looked at factors contributing to a project's popularity, but we're adding a new angle by focusing on code coverage.
+We believe that understanding this relationship can help developers improve their projects and attract more users and contributors.

 ### Repository Structure
 ```
 src/: Contains Python scripts designed for extracting data from GitHub and utilizing tools like CodeCov and CoverAll.